The Post-CMS Landscape

+In The No-db Landscape I wrote about the differences between “flat-file” CMSs and static site generators.
+Today we’ll have a look at the idea of a “Post-CMS” and some new developments.
 I didn’t make up it up, but I love the idea of a “Post CMS” world and it should resonate with anyone who has devoted countless hours to installing, configuring, updating and coding big content management systems.
 To my mind, “post-CMS” means the disaggregation and, in many cases, elimination of the component parts of a CMS.
-What remains is simply the tools we need to for a particular project and nothing more.